Adam and Eve

 Adam & Eve

 The problem with Wunderlich's model is that Frölich places the Turk at the very end of the dance — first the child, then the child's mother, then the painter and finally the Turk.
-Frölich's book finishes with the Turk's dialogue, and then tells an imaginary "satyr": »Hiemit die Reüm des Todtentanz, O Satyre sich enden gantz« (= "Hereby, oh Satyr, the rhymes of the dance of death ends totally").
+Frölich's book finishes with the Turk's dialogue, and as mentioned, he then tells his imaginary "satyr", »Hiemit die Reüm des Todtentanz, O Satyre sich enden gantz«.

 The same thing is true for Der Todendantz and for Ludwig Iselin's manuscript from 1577.
-They all agree in placing the Turk at the end - after the painter.
+They all agree in placing the Turk at the end — after the painter.
+Frölich's 1588 edition is totally re-edited compared to the 1581 edition, but the Turk still comes after the painter.

 Wunderlich's model is thus contradicted by all our witnesses: Frölich, Der Todendantz, Iselin and Merian.

-Here follows the text from the picture and the following plate:
+Here follows the text from Merian's book:

-SEcht hie der Spiegel(4) aller Welt,
+SEcht hie der Spiegel(5) aller Welt,

 Der uns darumb wird fürgestellt,